philipphenkel/docker-node-from-git/README.md

 ## Quick Start

 Let's dockerize a small Node.js HTTP server that responds "Hello, world!" on port 8080.
 The source code of the server is available at `https://github.com/philipphenkel/node-hello-world.git`.
-Now pass the repository URL as environment variable as follows:
+Now pass the repository URL as an environment variable to the container as follows:

 ```console
 docker run --rm -i -t -p 8080:8080 -e GIT_REPOSITORY=https://github.com/philipphenkel/node-hello-world.git henkel/docker-node-from-git:latest